0xPr0f/RealmClash/Readme.md

 #### Impending doom

-Almost hitting API request limit with pinanta which is used to pin the tokenuri (which is currently just the image)
+Almost hitting API request limit with pinanta which is used to pin the tokenuri (which is currently just the image) -> Follow up, my account got suspended and the host `violet-reluctant-warbler-180.mypinata.cloud` no longer works, so i am removing the host and appending a public ipfs host `https://cloudflare-ipfs.com/` to it on the frontend(it would make it slower but would work and last much longer) since the host was hardcoded in the contract, it can be changed from the contract.
+Just let it cache and no much problem after that

 <details>
 <summary>RealmClash/contract unasked details</summary>